On the composable security of weak coin flipping: Weak coin flipping is not universally composably secure

 \section{Weak coin flipping is not universally composably secure}

 This section shows that WCF cannot be universally composably secure in the AC framework.
 The result contains two parts.
-First, we consider a specific WCF resource derived from a simple but widely adapted SCF resource~\cite{demay2013unfair} and show that this specific WCF resource cannot be constructed from noiseless communication channel.
-Nevertheless, this result does not exclude the existence of other types of resources that can be constructed with, say, the protocol in~\cite{arora2021analytic}.
-Then our second result shows that, for any WCF protocol with enough stand-alone security, there does not exist any useful abstraction.
-Usefulness here means that the resource fully expresses the functionality of WCF and its interaction complexity is low.
+First, we consider a specific WCF resource derived from a simple but widely adapted SCF resource~\cite{demay2013unfair} and show that this specific WCF resource cannot be constructed from a noiseless communication channel.
+Nevertheless, this result does not exclude the existence of other more complicated resources that can be constructed with, say, the protocol in~\cite{arora2021analytic}.
+Then our second result shows that, for any WCF protocol with enough stand-alone security, one cannot abstract it into a useful black-box resource, where usefulness means that the resource captures the full functionality of WCF while maintains a low interaction complexity.